-The New Internationalist has been awarded for its excellence in publishing many times since its inception in 1973.
-NI has also received many accolades from enthusiastic readers, ranging from John Pilger to Archbishop Desmond Tutu.
+The New Internationalist has been awarded for its excellence in publishing many times over the last forty years.
+The magazine has also received plenty of accolades from enthusiastic readers, including John Pilger, Archbishop Desmond Tutu and George Monbiot.
 Major awards have included:

 The Utne Reader magazine Independent Press Awards

 The Independent Press Awards are selected by the editors of Utne Reader magazine to “honour independent efforts that provide bold, innovative, thought-provoking alternatives to mass media fare.”
-New Internationalist won the inaugural 1989 award for International Coverage.
+New Internationalist won the inaugural award for International Coverage in 1989.

-Since then, the magazine has won the Independent Press Award for ‘Best International Coverage’ seven times.
-In the year 2000 the New Internationalist also won the highly valued readers’ poll.
+Since then, the magazine has won the Independent Press Award for ‘Best International Coverage’ seven times, most recently in 2013.

 "New Internationalist is an ongoing education and a monthly reminder of our common humanity.
-A wonderful readable guide to the social and political forces that shape our world...With its hard-hitting coverage of world affairs, evocative first-person essays, sweeping exposes of such topics as land mines and the geopolitics of blue jeans, the New Internationalist offers a consistently unique and important perspective on global culture." - The editors of Utne Reader, in presenting the 1998 award..
+A wonderful readable guide to the social and political forces that shape our world...With its hard-hitting coverage of world affairs, evocative first-person essays, sweeping exposes of such topics as land mines and the geopolitics of blue jeans, the New Internationalist offers a consistently unique and important perspective on global culture." - The editors of Utne Reader.

 The United Nations Association